Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-\subsubsection{Full Master Equation for two local identical dephasing baths}
+\subsection{Full master equation for two local identical dephasing baths}

 Now that we have solved the case for dephasing noise in a single spatial region, we move on to extend this to two spatial regions.
-By looking at the full interaction Hamiltonian, we see that we have some interesting symmetries
+By looking at the full interaction Hamiltonian, \begin{widetext}

-As an additional assumption, we consider that the two distinct baths are uncorrelated at all times.
-This translates into $\langle \el(t) \er(s)\rangle=0, \; \forall s,t$, and is in line with the setting of two local non-interacting, independent baths.
+\end{widetext} we see that we have some interesting symmetries.
+Specifically, each of the three system operators is coupled to both environments, but the operators coupled to the second environment have a minus sign in front of $\B$ and $\C$.
+As an additional assumption, we consider that the two distinct baths are uncorrelated at the initial time, and that are left uncorrelated by their free dynamics..
+This translates into $\langle \el(t) \er(s)\rangle=0, \; \forall s,t$, and is in line with the setting of two local independent baths.
 Therefore, when expanding the double commutator, the only surviving terms are those connecting the same local environment.
-If we assume that the two distinct environments have the same frequency distribution and they are both initially in a vacuum state, we can see that local dephasing in either spatial region brings to the same density matrix evolution as in Eq.~\ref{eq: final_ME}.
-Mathematically, this means that we can extend Eq.~\ref{eq: final_ME} simply by multiplying both $\hat{H}_{can}$ and each element $D_{ij}$ by two.
-It is worth noting a relevant point: The master equation we have derived predicts exactly the same effect over the full two-regions system for each of the local baths considered.
-More specifically, if we considered only one local bath, the consequences on the system would be symmetrical on both spatial regions.
-This is not exactly the same we see in the numerical simulations carried out through the pseudomode method, as in that case we observe that dephasing in a single spatial regions brings to a slightly asymmetrical results.
+If we assume that the two distinct environments have the same coupling distribution and they are both initially in a vacuum state, we can see that local dephasing in either spatial region brings to the similar density matrix evolution as in Eq.~\ref{eq: final_ME}.
+Mathematically, this means that we can extend Eq.~\ref{eq: final_ME} simply by multiplying both $\hat{H}_{can}(t)$ and each element $\Gamma_{ij}$ by two, and cancel out the minus signs in front of $\B$ and $\C$.
+Since the operator $\A$ has the same sign in front of both environments, the cross terms $\sim \A\;\B$ and $\sim \A\;\C$ are canceled.
+Therefore, we reach the final master equation for two local identical dephasing baths that we used for the results in the main text, given by